 Today, Glengoyne is owned by Ian MacLeod Distillers who recently announced they were to rebuild and reopen Rosebank distillery in Falkirk.
 This move will increase the organisation’s distillery portfolio to three, with Tamdhu in Speyside completing the line-up.

 Glengoyne is one of the most accessible distilleries in Scotland.
-A 50 minute bus journey from Glasgow will drop you right at the gates, yet despite this proximity to the largest city in the country, the small cluster of distillery buildings are completely surrounded on all sides by rugged countryside and huddle together at the foot of Dumgoyne hill, a 427m volcanic plug that once acted as a lookout point for the illicit distillers that plied their trade in the valley below.
+A 50 minute bus journey from Glasgow will drop you right at the gates, yet despite this proximity to the largest city in the country, the small cluster of distillery buildings are completely surrounded on all sides by rugged countryside and huddle at the foot of Dumgoyne hill, a 427m volcanic plug that once acted as a lookout point for the illicit distillers that plied their trade in the valley below.

-Nonetheless, Glengoyne is a well maintained and attractive distillery, crowned by three magnificent copper stills that produce a famously unpeated spirit.
-The tour concluded with a tasting of three drams… an 18 year old, 21 year old and a Cask Strength expression.
-Each was a fine dram in it’s own right, with the 18 in particular standing out, but considering my focus on the affordable side of the market, I opted to purchase and review a bottle of the Cask Strength.
+Nonetheless, Glengoyne is a well maintained and attractive distillery with three copper stills that patiently produce a famously unpeated spirit.
+My tour concluded with a tasting of three drams… an 18 year old, 21 year old and Cask Strength expression.
+Each was a fine dram in its own right, with the 18 in particular standing out, but considering my focus on the affordable side of the market, I opted to purchase a bottle of the Cask Strength.